 The technique of this calculation is very simple.
 The probable average is the middle number of the various reaction times arranged in a series.
-The reaction times are, for example, placed in the following manner: 5,5,5,7,7,7,7,8,9,9,9, 12, 13, 14.
-The number found in the middle (8) is the probable average of this series.
-Following the order of the experiment, I shall denote the friend of the head nurse by the letter A, the head nurse by B, and the third nurse by C.
+The reaction times are, for example, placed in the following manner: 5,5,5,7,7,7,7,8,9,9,9,9,12,18,14.
+The number found in the middle (8) · is the probable average of this series.

-1 Reaction times are always given in fifths of a second.
+Reaction times are always given in fifths of a second.

-The probable averages of the reaction are:
+The probable averages of the reaction are :